RedisLabs/redis-cluster-proxy/README.md

 `redis-cluster-proxy --auth-user MYUSER --auth MYPASSWORD 127.0.0.1:7000`

-The proxy will use these credentials in order to authenticate to the cluster and fetch the cluster's internal configuration, but it will also autmoatically authenticate all clients with the provided credentials.
+The proxy will use these credentials to authenticate to the cluster and fetch the cluster's internal configuration, but it will also autmatically authenticate all clients with the provided credentials.
-So, **all clients** that will connect to the proxy will be **automatically authenticated** with the user specified by `--auth-user` or with the `default` user if no user has been specified, **without the need** to call the `AUTH` command by themselves.
+So, **all clients** that will connect to the proxy will be **automatically authenticated** with the user that is specified by `--auth-user` or with the `default` user if no user has been specified, **without the need** to call the `AUTH` command by themselves.
 Anyway, if any client wants to be authenticated with a different user, it always can call the Redis `AUTH` command (documented [here](https://redis.io/commands/auth)): in this case, the client will use a private connection instead of the shared, multiplexed connection, and it will authenticate with another user.

 # Enabling cross-slots queries